 - Can I still apply for a patent after I have published my research filings?

-Unfortunately, publishing your findings in a trade journal or any other form of mass publication, whether industry-specific or mainstream, violates the novelty requirement of patentability and counts as a disclosure.
+Unfortunately, publishing your findings violates the novelty requirement of patentability and counts as a disclosure.

-However, in the United States and Canada (and a few other jurisdictions), a one-year grace period may apply.
-Provided certain conditions are met, the one-year grace period gives you one year in which to file an application for an invention you disclosed.
-Note, however, that there are risks in relying on the one-year grace period, it is generally best to apply for a patent before making a public disclosure and as soon as possible after a public disclosure.
+However, in the United States and Canada (and several other jurisdictions), a one-year or other grace period may apply.
+Provided certain conditions are met, the grace period gives you a time in which to file an application for an invention you disclosed.
+Note, however, that there are risks in relying on the grace period, it is generally best to apply for a patent before making a public disclosure and as soon as possible after a public disclosure.

 - Can I establish a priority date or proof of date of invention by sending a letter to myself?

 No. This method, sometimes referred to as the poor man's patent, will not hold up in the face of a public disclosure.
 Moreover, patent systems around the world now grant patents on a first-to-file rather than first-to-invent basis.

 - What kind of services does a patent agent offer to their clients?